 Grade 1 – Books and Places- Magic Moments and Memories

-In first grade students are immersed in a year-long adventure through literature and writing.
-They meet knights, castles and fairytales; national landmarks and the monuments of Washington D.C; the wonders of space and oceans.
-Virtual tours, guest speakers, research projects and simulated trips to far-away places all provide truly magical moments for first graders.
-Students develop literacy and communication skills, collaboration techniques and proficiency in technology applications.
+Students are immersed in a year-long adventure through literature and writing.
+They meet knights, castles and fairytales; national landmarks and the monuments of Washington, D.C; the wonders of space and oceans.
+Virtual tours, guest speakers, research projects, and simulated trips to far-away places all provide truly magical moments for first graders.
+Students develop literacy and communication skills, collaboration techniques, and proficiency in technology applications.

-Grade 2 – Journeys into Earth Care with Mrs. Frizzle
+Grade 2 – Journeys into Earth Care with Ms. Frizzle

 Grade 4 – Young Entrepreneurs

-Through this intensive year-long applied math project, fourth graders become Young Entrepreneurs, learning all aspects of a business from product development to production, marketing and raising capital.
-Students hear from experts in the field, tour local businesses and complete the year with the fourth grade Marketplace, where they market and sell several of their products.
-The hands-on elements of the project expose students to the realities of taking a product to market, as they use technology, collaboration, communication and creativity to bring their ideas to life.
+Through this intensive year-long applied math project, students become Young Entrepreneurs, learning all aspects of a business from product development to production, marketing, and raising capital.
+Students hear from experts in the field, tour local businesses, and complete the year with the Fourth Grade Marketplace, where they market and sell several of their products.
+The hands-on elements of the project expose students to the realities of taking a product to market, as they use technology, collaboration, communication, and creativity to bring their ideas to life.